Suggest a Songfact / Artistfact

-This was written by Chicago's trombone player, Jimmy Pankow, and sung by Terry Kath.
-After Kath's death in 1978, the band did not play this song for several years.
-It became a concert favorite once again, with Bill Champlin singing it when they started playing it again.
-Robert Lamm sings it now. (thanks, Dave - Pomeroy, OH)
+This was written by Chicago's trombone player, James Pankow, and sung by Terry Kath.
+After Kath's death in 1978, the band did not play the song for several years, eventually bringing It back with Bill Champlin on vocals.
+The song remained a concert favorite, and was later sung live by Robert Lamm sings it now.

 On The Chris Isaak Hour, Pankow explained: "It's a small segment of a multi-movement piece on our second album which is basically a tribute to my first love.
 I had been listening to Bach - the Brandenburg Concertos, and they had all those arpeggiated melodies.
 I sat at a piano and started messing around with these arpeggios.
 That cycle of arpeggios became the foundation of the song.